martindiphoorn/NextNote/tutorial.md

 }
 ```
 > **Note 1**: we are working here straight on the database entities.
-> Normally i would prefer to use data transfer or objects (DTO) for this.
+> Normally I would prefer to use data transfer or objects (DTO) for this.
-> For simplicity i left it out for now
+> For simplicity reasons I left it out for now

 > **Note 2**: There is no security or proper fault handling.
 There is room for improvement.
-> But againg simplicity i left it out
+> But again, for simplicity reseasons I left it out

 Now go ahead and do the same for groups.